andyrozman/WizardPager/README.md

 Usage
 ============

+1. Add dependency in your project

+2. Add

 There is a sample implementation, so you can see how to add this library to your project.
 The example uses ActionBarCompat.